Thomas de Hartmann: Life

-In June, 1929, de Hartmann broke with Gurdjieff and moved to Courbevoie with his wife’s parents.
+In June, 1929, de Hartmann broke with Gurdjieff and moved to Courbevoie with his wife's parents.
 His wife continued to work with Gurdjieff, splitting her time between the Prieuré and Courbevoie, finally leaving Gurdjieff for good at the beginning of 1930.
-At this time, to make a living, de Hartmann arranged the orchestra music of other composers for chamber music, which could be played more cheaply on the radio, and he wrote music for films.
+At this time, to make a living, de Hartmann arranged the orchestral music of other composers for chamber groups, which could be played more cheaply on the radio, and he wrote music for films.

 Having established an income from the royalties of his arrangements and film music, the de Hartmanns lived first in Courbevoie, then in Garches, south of Paris until 1950.
-De Hartmann had his orchestral music conducted by such conductors as Bigot, Stokowski, and others, and his Concertos and Sonatas were played by such soloists as Casals, Tortelier, Rampal, and Alèz.
+De Hartmann had his orchestral music conducted by such conductors as Bigot, Stokowski, and others, and his concertos and sonatas were played by such soloists as Casals, Tortelier, Rampal, and Alèz.

 In 1950, at the request of Jeanne de Salzmann after Gurdjieff’s death, the de Hartmanns moved to the United States to support the Gurdjieff work there, first joining Frank Lloyd Wright at Taliesin, then moving to New York.
 De Hartmann, who had become well-known in Europe, had to start again from the beginning in the new world to build up his reputation.
-As he said in a letter to Frank Lloyd Wright, “…to be played on the radio – it is necessary to be famous.
-In order to be famous, it is necessary to be played on the radio.”
+As he said in a letter to Frank Lloyd Wright, "…to be played on the radio – it is necessary to be famous.
+In order to be famous, it is necessary to be played on the radio."
 He was hampered by ill health, and spent much of his time working on publications of the Gurdjieff/de Hartmann music.

 De Hartmann suffered a heart attack in 1954, and was ill for some time.
-He gradually recovered, and his last year was very productive – he was working on his Fourth Symphony and preparing to play for a recital of his works in New York, when he suffered a fatal heart attack on 28 March 1956.
+He gradually recovered, and his last year was very productive – he was working on his Fourth Symphony and preparing to play for a recital of his works in New York, when he suffered a fatal heart attack on March 28, 1956.
 After his death, his wife continued to promote his music until her death at her home near Nambé, Santa Fe County, New Mexico.
 Both she and her husband are buried in the Princeton Cemetery, Princeton, New Jersey.